NielDB/mongodb-sharded/README.md

 This takes a few minutes to complete.
 Once completed, you should have a MongoDB Sharded Cluster initialised, secured and running in some Kubernetes StatefulSets.
 The executed bash script will have created the following resources:

-* 1x Config Server Replica Set containing 3x replicas (k8s deployment type: "StatefulSet")
+* 3x Config Server Replica Set containing 3x replicas (k8s deployment type: "StatefulSet")
-* 3x Shards with each Shard being a Replica Set containing 3x replicas (k8s deployment type: "StatefulSet")
+* 3x Shards with each Shard being a Replica Set containing 1x Primary, 1x Secondary and 1x Arbiter (k8s deployment type: "StatefulSet")
-* 2x Mongos Routers (k8s deployment type: "StatefulSet")
+* 2x Mongos Routers, scaling with a hpa up to x30 (k8s deployment type: "StatefulSet")

+The amount of shards and other parameters can be configured in `resources/config`.

 You can view the list of Pods that contain these MongoDB resources, by running the following: